lumetrium/espanso-dynamic-forms/README.md

 ````

 </details>

-### 3. Try It Out

-1. Type `:demo` anywhere in your system
-2. Fill out the form that appears
-3. Click "Submit" to insert the generated output at your cursor

 ## Compare
 The following examples show a native Espanso form and its equivalent in Espanso Dynamic Forms config.